 (Fatimid caliphate at its greatest extent)

-The massacres, which began in Qayrawan and spread across North Africa, claimed the lives and property of thousands of Isma’ili Shi’is, essentially ending the existence of Isma’ilism as a significant presence in Ifrīqiyah, where it had thrived for over a century.
+The massacres, which began in Qayrawan and spread across Ifriqiyah between 407/1016 and 408/1017, claimed the lives and property of thousands of Isma’ili Shi’is, essentially ending the existence of Isma’ilism as a significant presence in Ifriqiyah, where it had thrived for over a century.
 Although never a majority of the population, the Isma’ilis were a privileged religious minority whose social status, association with the Fatimid authorities and religious faith made them a target of the (largely Sunni) populace.
 This violence, which was underpinned by various social, political, economic and religious factors did not occur in a vacuum.
 The broader context of its occurrence can be seen in the increasing sectarian tensions throughout the Fatimid caliphate during the reign of al-Ḥākim bi Amr-illāh (r.
 386/996–412/1021), whose repressive social and religious policies alienated large numbers of his Sunni subjects.
 Moreover, the increasingly anti-Isma’ili theological discourse among many Sunni communities across the Islamic world, best exemplified by the theological creed issued by the Abbasid caliph al-Qādir (r.
 381/991–422/1031) in Baghdad, also played a role in legitimizing such anti-Shi’i violence.
 In addition, the roots of the violence may be located in the staunch opposition of the Maliki scholars (and their followers) to Isma’ili Shi’ism and the Fatimid regime’s social and religious policies.
-The massacres in Zirid Ifrīqiyah marked the beginning of the end of Fatimid rule in North Africa and formed the immediate background for the Zirids formal renunciation of the Fatimids and declaration of allegiance to the Abbasids.
-As noted by various chroniclers and modern scholars, the massacres and their broader context cannot be separated from the broader process of the establishment of the exclusive hegemony of the Maliki school of thought in North Africa.
+The massacres in Zirid Ifrīqiyah marked the beginning of the end of Fatimid rule in North Africa and have often been interpreted within the broader context of the Zirids’ formal renunciation of the Fatimids and declaration of allegiance to the Abbasids.
+As noted by various chroniclers and modern scholars, the massacres and their broader context cannot be separated from the larger process of the establishment of the exclusive hegemony of the Maliki school of thought in North Africa.

 (The Zirid emirate around 1000 A.D.)